Should married couples file taxes jointly or separately?

 Tax considerations for couples #3: Student loans

-A third reason to file separate returns: Better student loan repayment management.
+A third reason to consider filing separate returns is to improve management of student loan repayment obligations.
 Some student loan repayments are based on income.
-Couples may want to keep those monthly debt repayments as low as possible, filing separately can help.
+For those couples who want to keep those monthly debt repayments as low as possible, filing separately may help.

 Tax considerations for couples #4: Personal preference